Chinese Proverbs and Idioms on Learning and Education

 In 1986, following China’s 改革开放 (gǎigé kāifàng; Reform and Opening-up, a series of economic reforms initiated by Deng Xiaoping in 1978), the Chinese government passed the Nine-Year Compulsory Education Law, deeming it mandatory for all children to attend nine years of basic, formal education.

-China’s Ministry of Education now estimates that 99% of the country’s youth participates in nine years of basic schooling and that over 96% of China’s adult population is literate, a staggering accomplishment considering its challenged starting point at the conclusion of the Mao-era.
+China’s Ministry of Education estimates that 99% of the country’s youth participates in nine years of basic schooling.
+Furthermore, it estimates that over 96% of China’s adult population is literate, a staggering accomplishment considering its challenged starting point at the conclusion of the Mao-era.

 A typical school day for children in China begins around 7:00 AM and finishes late in the evening.
-Students’ schedules are filled with general subjects such as English, Chinese, math, science, history, and geography, as well as breaks for exercises and extracurricular clubs.
+Students’ schedules are filled with general subjects such as English, Chinese, math, science, history, and geography.
+Chinese students also have daily breaks for physical exercises and extracurricular clubs.

 During the weekends and evenings, most students also participate in 补习班 (bǔxíbān; training school) courses to strengthen their academic skills and better prepare them for acceptance to a top university.